top of page

 A tense discussion about the merits of a personal injury claim unfolds.
 A serious mediation is in progress.

-If your evidence is strong and clearly backs up your injury claim, you have a good chance of reaching a fair settlement with the insurance company.
-This settlement should ideally cover your medical bills, lost wages, pain and suffering, and other damages that stemmed from the accident.
+If your evidence clearly supports your injury claim, there’s a solid chance you’ll reach a fair settlement with the insurance company.
+That settlement should ideally cover your medical expenses, lost income, pain and suffering, and any other losses tied to the accident.

-If you’re able to reach a good agreement with the insurance company, great!
-You’ll receive the compensation you need to recover and offset the financial toll the accident caused.
+If you’re able to come to a good agreement—great.
+You’ll get the compensation you need to heal and manage the financial hit from the crash.

 A person with glasses looks serious, holding a personal injury settlement check for $1,500,000.
 A chandelier is in the softly lit background.